AMESocker/FormulaOnePointsChart/README.md

 # Formula One Points Chart

 ## Overview
-The **Formula One Points Chart** is a data visualization project that utilizes the Ergast API to display and analyze Formula 1 race results and point standings.
+The **Formula One Points Chart** is a data visualization project that utilizes the Jolpi API to display and analyze Formula 1 race results and point standings.
 This project leverages modern web technologies to present interactive and insightful charts.

 ## Features
 - Fetches real-time Formula 1 race data using the [Ergast API](http://ergast.com/mrd/).